 Flags and pennants

-Flags and pennants are continuation patterns that show a quick consolidation before the trend picks up again.
+Flags and pennants are continuation patterns that indicate a brief consolidation before the trend resumes.
 A flag looks like a rectangle sloping against the current trend, while a pennant forms a small symmetrical triangle.
 Both patterns suggest that after this short pause, the price will likely keep moving in the direction of the original trend.

-Therefore, sentiment reflects the emotions and mindset of traders, which can have a big impact on price movements.
+Therefore, sentiment reflects traders' emotions and mindsets, which can significantly impact price movements.
 Even the most seasoned and professional traders can be victims of human emotions!

 How powerful can sentiment be?
 Well, perhaps you remember the GameStop short squeeze in early 2021.
 In this case, retail traders from a Reddit community sparked a buying frenzy for GameStop stock, which had been heavily shorted by institutional investors.

-The sentiment around GameStop quickly turned highly optimistic among retail traders, driven by a mix of enthusiasm, collective action, and a hard-to-explain desire to oppose institutional investors who were betting against the stock.
+Sentiment around GameStop quickly turned highly optimistic among retail traders, driven by enthusiasm, collective action, and a desire to oppose institutional investors betting against the stock.

-As the buying momentum grew, many seasoned traders and hedge funds were forced into a position called a short squeeze.
+As buying momentum grew, many seasoned traders and hedge funds were forced into a short squeeze.
 To cover their losses, they had to buy back the stock at increasingly high prices, further driving up GameStop’s value.
-The intense sentiment among retail traders led to extreme volatility and forced even experienced investors to go against their typical strategies.
+The intense sentiment among retail traders led to extreme volatility, forcing even experienced investors to depart from their typical strategies.
 Hedge funds, caught in the squeeze, suffered significant losses as GameStop's stock price skyrocketed from under $20 in early January 2021 to an intraday high of nearly $500 later that month.

 Gauging Market Sentiment Through Technical Indicators